MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/best-practices-for-configuring-eop.md

 ## Reporting False Positive and False Negatives to Microsoft

 Admins should submit false negatives (spam) and false positives (non-spam) to Microsoft via our Admin Submissions portal.
 Emails, files, and URLs can be submitted to help admins determine why we delivered or did not deliver messages to end-users.
-For details, see [How to submit suspected spam, phish, URLs, and files to Microsoft for Office 365 scanning](admin-submission.md).
+For details, see [How to submit suspected spam, phish, URLs, and files to Microsoft using Admin Submissions](admin-submission.md).

 End-users can also directly report false negatives (spam) and false positives (non-spam) to Microsoft for analysis when they disagree with verdicts given.
 For details, see [Submit spam, non-spam, and phishing scam messages to Microsoft for analysis](submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md).